amartyadash/amartyadash.github.io/README.md

 ## Important note

 This repo is currently using `jekyll` directly instead of the GitHub Pages gem.
 That’s fine for local build and deployment, but if you want exact GitHub Pages compatibility later, you may want to switch to the `github-pages` gem or use supported plugin versions.

-If you want, I can also show you:
-1. exactly where the page nav is built,
-2. how to add a new menu link,
-3. how to change the homepage content safely.